appdevdesigns/ab-production-stack/README.md

 2. **./mysql/password**

     This is a plaintext file.
-Its value will be used to fill the `appdev_default.password` setting from `./config/local.js`.
+Its value will be used to fill the `appdev_default.password` setting from `./config/local.js`. **This
+    will be your root DB password.** Choose something secure.

-    Important note: When you start up the MariaDB container in this AppBuilder stack for the first time, it will set the database root password to the value you have specified in this password file.
+    Important note: When the MariaDB container starts up for the first time, it will set the database root password to the value you have specified in this password file.
 After that first time, changing this value will not affect the already established password.

     If your database is already set up, this password file must still be entered correctly as it will automatically be replicated into the